-- 1. The projector's companion SPB (Link Decryptor Block or Image Media Block) shall be physically inside of, or otherwise mechanically connected to, the projector Secure Processing Block (SPB). - 2.
-The projector and Link Decryptor Block (LDB) Secure Processing Blocks (SPBs) shall be authenticated to the SM.
+1. The projector's companion SPB (Link Decryptor Block or Image Media Block) shall be physically inside of, or otherwise mechanically connected to, the projector Secure Processing Block (SPB).

+- 2. The projector and Link Decryptor Block (LDB) Secure Processing Blocks (SPBs) shall be authenticated to the SM.
 However, authentication does not ensure that the two SPBs are mechanically connected to each other or ensure that an IMB/projector system is mechanically connected.
 Therefore, an electronic marriage shall take place upon installation of an IMB or LDB projector pair.
-This physical/electrical connection shall be battery-backed and monitored 24/7 by the companion SPB and, if broken, shall require a re-installation (re-marriage) process.

-Breaking the marriage shall not zero the projector SPB long term identity keys (RSA private), see item 7 below.

-3. Projector maintenance may involve a marriage (or re-marriage) event, or access to the projector SPB or both.
-To support projector maintenance, the projector SPB may be serviceable, but access is security-sensitive because of the possibility of tampering during service access.

-Once a projector is installed, projector SPB access door "open", access door "close", "marriage" and "marriage break" events shall be logged, and the "AuthID" token (see Section 9.4.6.3.8 Log Record Information) shall indicate the responsible exhibition party that executed (or supervised) the event(s).
-Once a projector is installed, all relevant projector SPB events of Section 9.4.6.3 Logging Subsystem shall be logged 24/7 under both powered and unpowered conditions.
+This physical/electrical connection shall be battery-backed and monitored 24/7 by the companion SPB and, if broken, shall require a re-installation (re-marriage) process. - Breaking the marriage shall not zero the projector SPB long term identity keys (RSA private), see item 7 below. - 3.
+Projector maintenance may involve a marriage (or re-marriage) event, or access to the projector SPB or both.
+To support projector maintenance, the projector SPB may be serviceable, but access is security-sensitive because of the possibility of tampering during service access. - Once a projector is installed, projector SPB access door "open", access door "close", "marriage" and "marriage break" events shall be logged, and the "AuthID" token (see Section 9.4.6.3.8 Log Record Information) shall indicate the responsible exhibition party that executed (or supervised) the event(s).
+Once a projector is installed, all relevant projector SPB events of Section 9.4.6.3 Logging Subsystem shall be logged 24/7 under both powered and un-powered conditions. - To avoid the complexity of retaining its own log records (and the associated need for a clock and battery-backed persistence), the projector SPB shall send projector SBP log event data across the marriage electrical interface for retention by the companion SPB. - 4.
+Projector SPB designs shall not allow physical access to signals running between the companion SPB and the projector SPB without breaking the marriage, in which case a re-installation shall be required and tampering will be observed by the authorized installer (see Section 9.5.2.4 Specific Requirements for Type 2 Secure Processing Blocks). - 5.

-Playback shall not be permitted and shall terminate if the projectorcompanion SPB marriage is broken, or a projector SPB access door is open

-To avoid the complexity of retaining its own log records (and the associated need for a clock and battery-backed persistence), the projector SPB may rely upon its companion type 1 SPB by sending projector SPB log event data across the marriage electrical interface to the companion SPB.
-It is encouraged but not mandatory that projector SPB logs be recorded while a projector is not installed (i.e., not connected to its companion SPB).

-- 4. Projector SPB designs shall not allow physical access to signals running between the companion SPB and the projector SPB without breaking the marriage, in which case a re-installation shall be required and tampering will be observed by the authorized installer (see Section 9.5.2.4 Specific Requirements for Type 2 Secure Processing Blocks). - 5.
 The projector SPB shall accept the decrypted streaming image signal from either the Image Media Block (IMB) or Link Decryptor Block (LDB) SPB and process accordingly. - 6.
 The projector SPB shall provide at least a type 2 image signal path and tamper/access protection container.
 The physical requirements for a type 2 SPB are given in Section 9.5.2.4 Specific Requirements for Type 2 Secure Processing Blocks. - 7.
-The projector SPB shall include a secure silicon host device (see Section 9.5.2 Robustness and Physical Implementations) to support an identity key pair (private key), and appropriate intelligence for support of the following: - Authentication per implementation options in Section 9.4.3.6.5 SPB Systems Implementation and Standards Options - Electronic marriage and SPB "open" signal - SPB access door opening event detection - Secure silicon device operational status (e.g., keys zeroed, etc.)
+The projector SPB shall include a Secure Silicon host device (see 9.5.2 Robustness and Physical Implementations) which shall contain the SPB's digital certificate.